8 The Merger

 Lokiarchaeota was the first discovered member of what is now called the Asgard superphylum – a group of archaea named after figures from Norse mythology (Loki, Thor, Odin, Heimdall).4 Phylogenetic analyses consistently place eukaryotes within the Asgard archaea, not as their sister group.5 This means that eukaryotes did not diverge from archaea; they emerged from within them.
 The “three domains of life” model (Bacteria, Archaea, Eukarya) may need to be revised to a “two domains” model, with eukaryotes as a highly derived branch of the Archaea.
 The discovery did not answer every question about eukaryotic origins, but it narrowed the search space dramatically.

 That bacterium was an alpha-proteobacterium – an aerobic organism that could use oxygen to burn organic molecules with extraordinary efficiency.
-Inside the archaeal host, the swallowed bacterium kept breathing.
+Inside the archaeal host, the bacterium kept breathing.
 It kept producing ATP.
 And over time, what started as a captured meal became something else entirely: a permanent resident, a co-dependent partner, and eventually an organelle.

-8.3 The spectrum of integration
+8.5 The spectrum of integration

 The transformation from free-living bacterium to mitochondrion did not happen overnight.
 It was a long, slow slide from partnership to dependence to irreversible fusion – a process that took hundreds of millions of years and that we can still watch happening today, frozen at different stages in different organisms.

 [FIGURE: The integration spectrum.
 A horizontal arrow labeled “Independence” on the left and “Organelle” on the right.
 Four organisms are placed along the spectrum at increasing integration: (1) Ruthia magnifica – full genome, complete metabolic independence, inside a clam; (2) Elysia chlorotica – stolen chloroplasts, temporary, non-heritable; (3) Carsonella ruddii – 160 kb genome, cannot replicate alone; (4) Mitochondrion – ~16 kb genome, fully integrated organelle.
-Caption: “The path from symbiont to organelle is a one-way ratchet.
-Every lost gene tightens the bond.”]
+Caption: “Genome reduction tightens the bond, but only a handful of symbioses have crossed the threshold to organelle.”]

 Think of it as a spectrum.
 At one end, a bacterium lives inside a host cell but retains its full genetic and metabolic independence: it could, in principle, be extracted and grown on its own.
 At the other end, the bacterium has lost so many genes that it is no longer an organism at all – it is an organelle, a part of the host, unable to exist independently.
 Between these extremes lies every shade of partnership, dependence, and dissolution.

-8.3.1 The chemist in the dark: Ruthia magnifica
+8.5.1 The chemist in the dark: Ruthia magnifica

 The ocean floor, several kilometers below the surface, is usually a desert.
 No light penetrates.
 There is no photosynthesis.
 The only food drifting down from the productive surface waters is a thin, unreliable drizzle of organic particles – “marine snow” – barely enough to sustain the sparse communities of the abyssal plain.